 There are several useful tips to bear in mind when you start trading and investing in cryptocurrencies:

-- Leverage – Leveraged cryptocurrency trading allows you to increase your position size by borrowing capital from a broker.
-FCA-regulated brokers cap leverage rates at 1:30 for retail traders.
+- Leverage – Leveraged cryptocurrency trading allows you to increase your position size by borrowing capital from a firm.
+FCA-regulated firms cap leverage rates at 1:30 for retail traders.
 Leveraged cryptocurrency trading can also lead to large losses, so caution is advised.
 Margin exchanges have varying leverage rates.
 Bitfinex is one leading cryptocurrency trading platform and is our recommendation.
 Bittrex also receives good customer reviews.

 - Trading journals – Keeping a journal is an excellent way to track your trading performance and identify opportunities to refine strategies, tweak risk management processes, and maximise profits.

-- Market analysis – Brokers today after a wealth of technical analysis tools, from advanced charting and signals to historical price charts that allow you to track the value of cryptocurrencies.
+- Market analysis – Trading firms today after a wealth of technical analysis tools, from advanced charting and signals to historical price charts that allow you to track the value of cryptocurrencies.
 These can all help inform strategies.

 - News – The short-term value of cryptocurrencies can be seriously influenced by the news.
 The announcement of new rules and regulations from the UK government, for example, will likely impact the price of some cryptos.

 - Volumes – One particularly useful cryptocurrency trading tip is to analyse current investing volumes against the number of wallets and active wallets.
 This can help paint a picture of the present market value of cryptocurrencies.